Caesurus/CTF_Writeups/2022-Metacareers_coding/README.md

   /usr/pypy/bin/pypy/tmp/source.txt
 ```

-Some great use of `climit` here to make sure things don’t just go wild… But let's keep poking around.
+Some great use of `ulimit` here to make sure things don't just go wild...
+But let's keep poking around.
 Remember how all the processes were running with the same user?
-Well this means that our user has read access to the environ “files” that
+Well this means that our user has read access to the environ "files" that
 the proc filesystem exposes.
-So we’re going to look at the environment variables of process 1!
+So we're going to look at the environment variables of process 1!

 Code to do that: